ACCDrupal-2016Fall/resources/manuscript/introduction.md

 5 Open to your branding
 6 Flexible in deployment
 7 Beloved by a thriving development community
-8 Without softare acquisition or licencing costs (aka: it is free to use) 9 Fanatical about following standards
+8 Without software acquisition or licensing costs (aka: it is free to use) 9 Fanatical about following standards
 10 Proven high in security